moveit/moveit/moveit_ros/benchmarks/README.md

 -----------------
 This class creates a set of MotionPlanRequests that respect the parameters given in the supplied instance of BenchmarkOptions and then executes the requests on each of the planners specified.
 From the BenchmarkOptions, queries, goal_constraints, and trajectory_constraints are treated as separate queries.
 If a set of start_states is specified, each query, goal_constraints, and trajectory_constraints is attempted with each start state (existing start states from a query are ignored).
 Similarly, the (optional) set of path constraints is combined combinatorially with the start-query and start-goal_constraints pairs (existing path_constraints) from a query are ignored).
 The workspace, if specified, overrides any existing workspace parameters.

-The benchmarks are executed and many interesting parameters are aggregated and written to a logfile.
-A script (moveit_benchmark_statistics.py) is supplied to parse this data and plot the statistics.
 The benchmarking pipeline does not utilize MoveGroup, and PlanningRequestAdaptors are NOT invoked.

 It is possible to customize a benchmark run by deriving a class from BenchmarkExecutor and overriding one or more of the virtual functions.
 Additionally, a set of functions exists for ease of customization in derived classes:
     - preRunEvent (invoked immediately before each call to solve)